If you’re keen to cut for a cause, this is what you need to know before chopping your locks.

 - Pick your charity before the cut so that you can follow the specific requirements.

 - If you’re cutting it at a salon, phone ahead to check that the stylist is happy to cater to your requests.
 Whether you’re at a salon or at home, your hair needs to be completely dry before you cut it.
-Damp hair means your hair will automatically be unsuitable, (it’ll mould before it can be made into a wig).
+Damp hair means your hair will automatically be unsuitable, (it will mould before it can be made into a wig).
+Sozo is a Hong Kong salon that accepts hair donations and sends them directly to Japan Hair Donation & Charity for you.

 - Next, tie your hair into a ponytail or braid and snip above the tie.
-Some organisations prefer the hair in one ponytail or braid, but if you have layers, it’s worth separating it into several sections, so the length is split evenly.
+Some organisations prefer the hair in one ponytail or braid, but if you have layers, it’s worth separating it into several sections, so the length is split evenly, and the sections can be used as needed.

-- Either way, seal the snipped section(s) in a clear, resalable plastic bag.
+- Seal the snipped section(s) in a clear, resalable plastic bag.

-- Pop the air-tight bag into a proper envelope, and mail it to your chosen organisation.
+- Pop the air-tight bag into a proper envelope, and mail it to your chosen organisation with any needed forms they require.

 Adding financial donations with your hair donations: